wpilibsuite/frc-characterization/README.md

 ## Prerequisites (PC)

-To use the Robotpy Characterization Toolsuite, you must have Python (3.6 or higher) installed on your computer, as well as the standard WPILib tools for uploading a robot project:
+To use the FRC Characterization Toolsuite, you must have Python (3.6 or higher) installed on your computer, as well as the standard WPILib tools for uploading a robot project:

 * https://www.python.org/downloads/
 * https://wpilib.screenstepslive.com/s/4485

 ## Installing and launching the toolsuite

-To install the Robotpy Characterization Toolsuite, open a console and enter the following command:
+To install the FRC Characterization Toolsuite, open a console and enter the following command:

 `pip install frc-characterization`